shuai-xu/flink/docs/dev/table/streaming/joins.md

 Join with a Temporal Table
 --------------------------

-A join with a temporal table joins a (append/upsert/retract) stream (left input/probe side) with a temporal table (right input/build side), i.e., a remote dimension table that changes over time.
+A join with a temporal table joins an append/upsert/retract stream (left input/probe side) with a temporal table (right input/build side), i.e., a remote dimension table that changes over time.
 Please check the corresponding page for more information about [temporal tables](temporal_tables.html).

 The following example shows an `Orders` stream that should be joined with the continuously changing currency rates table `LatestRates`.